mikro-orm/mikro-orm/docs/docs/composite-keys.md

   @OneToOne({ primary: true })
   user!: User;

-  [PrimaryKeyType]?: number; // this is needed for proper type checks in `FilterQuery`
+  [PrimaryKeyProp]?: 'user'; // this is needed for proper type checks in `FilterQuery`

 }
 ```